rossta/rossta.github.com/source/blog/2016-05-09-offline-page-for-your-rails-application.html.md

 ### Declare an 'install' event

-Since service workers are event driven, we'll need to instruct it what to do in callbacks to three key events in the servive worker lifecycle: `install`, `activate`, and `fetch`.
+Since service workers are event driven, we'll provide callbacks to three key events in the servive worker lifecycle: `install`, `activate`, and `fetch`.

-The `install` event will be invoked just the first time the service worker is requested or any time it is updated and redeployed.
+The `install` event will be invoked just the first time the service worker is requested or any time it is updated and redeployed prior to being activated.
 Here, we'll precache our offline assets:

 ```ruby
 var version = 'v1::';